COSC481W-2025Winter/KeepOrDelete/INSTALL.md

 For Windows users, we recommend downloading and running `KeepOrDelete-Setup-X.X.X.exe`.

-If Windows displays a pop-up preventing the file from executing, click `More Info`, then click `Run Anyway`.
+If Windows displays a pop-up preventing the file from executing, click "More Info", then click "Run Anyway".

 ### Mac